cs3110/textbook/basics/defensive.md

 are that the client didn't *mean* to violate it.

-So the implementor of `random_int` would do well to check whether the precondition is violated, and if so, to raise an exception.
+So the implementor of `random_int` would do well to check whether the precondition is violated, and if so, raise an exception.
 Here are three possibilities of that kind of *defensive programming:*

 ```